peter88213/yw-timeline/docs/usage.md

 ### On the Timeline side

+#### Items
+- Each event of the "Item" category is synchronized with yWriter.
+Such events appear in yWriter as items.
+Although the date/time stamps of these special events are not visible in yWriter, they determine the order in yWriter's item list.
+- An item ID is a string looking like "ItemID:1".
+It is auto-generated and must not be changed manually.
+- "Item" events can not be "Scene" events at the same time.
+- You can add and remove "Item" events in Timeline.
+- Changes to the event text affect the item short name during synchronization.
+- Changes to the event description affect the item description during synchronization.

+#### Scenes
 - A scene ID is a string looking like "ScID:1".
 It is auto-generated and must not be changed manually.
 - Only events with a label containing the string "Scene" (user input) or a scene ID (auto-generated) are exported as scenes to a new yWriter project.
 - When generating a new yWriter project from a timeline the first time, "Scene" labels are replaced with scene ID labels.